stevegrossi/stevegrossi.github.io/_posts/2017-01-12-using-ecto-schemas-with-database-views.md

 $ mix ecto.gen.migration create_streaks_view
 ```

 This will create a file in `priv/repo/migrations`.
-Unfortunately, there aren’t yet any great tools like Thoughtbot's [scenic](https://github.com/thoughtbot/scenic) library for Rails that make working with database views easier in Ecto.
+Unfortunately, there aren’t yet any great tools like Thoughtbot's [scenic](https://github.com/thoughtbot/scenic) library for Rails that make working with database views easier in Ecto. (**Update**: keep an eye on [this issue](https://github.com/elixir-ecto/ecto/issues/1805).)
 So we're going to have to write some SQL, but this is the only time.
 We can run raw SQL in migrations by using the `execute` function.

 Because different SQL is required for creating and destroying database views, we'll need separate `up` and `down` functions defined, instead of the default `change`.
 The migration will look something like this (see the entire file [on Github](https://github.com/stevegrossi/habits/blob/master/priv/repo/migrations/20170111012241_add_streaks_view.exs)):